-The following is provided to all foster carers:
+The following is provided to all foster parents:

-Supervising Social Worker

-- Monthly supervision visits (taking place via Zoom/telephone through the pandemic); - Frequent contact with foster carers and children being cared for through support visits and telephone calls (Extra precautions continue to be taken through the pandemic); - Provision of guidance and advice to the foster carer in relation to their care of the children and young people; - Liaison with other professionals who may be involved in the care of the child or young person and contribute to formal Care Plans; - Identification of carers need for advice or further training and development; - Maintenance of accurate records of the progress of all matters relating to the foster carer and the child/young person placed, including outcomes.

-Parenting Forum's and Support Groups: Regular Parenting Forum's and Support Groups take place to enable foster carers to meet, socialise, share good practice, develop peer support and receive training and information.
-(Via Zoom through the pandemic and evening groups offered to ensure support where children are home-schooled this will continue with face to face groups taking place 4 times per year where safe to do so)
+Supervising Social Worker • Monthly supervision visits face to face Frequent communication with foster parents and children being cared for through support visits and telephone calls • Provision of guidance and advice to the foster parent in relation to their care of the children and young people; Liaison with other professionals who may be involved in the care of the child or young person and contribute to formal Care Plans; • Identification of foster parents' need for advice or further training and development; Maintenance of accurate records of the progress of all matters relating to the foster parent and the child/young person placed, including outcomes.
+Parenting Forum's and Support Groups: Regular Parenting Forum's and Support Groups take place to enable foster parents to meet, socialise, share good practice, develop peer support and receive training and information.

-Emergency Support: Support is provided 24/7, 365 days a year though our on-call service and support to our foster carers.
-This service is staffed by a Supervising Social Worker who also has access to a social work qualified manager.
+Emergency Support: Support is provided 24/7, 365 days a year though our on-call service and support to our foster parents.
+This service is staffed by a Supervising Social Worker who will also have access to a social work qualified manager.

-Policies and Procedures: All foster carers have access to a Foster Carer Handbook which provides access to Policies and Procedures, together with information and guidance on all aspects of fostering.
+Policies and Procedures: All foster parents have access to a Foster Parent Handbook which provides access to Policies and Procedures, together with information and guidance on all aspects of fostering.
 All information is regularly updated to comply with standards and regulations.

-Foster Talk Membership: All foster carers are signed up to annual membership of Foster Talk, paid for by Park Foster Care, which provides advice and guidance as well as access to legal advice, mediation and insurance.
+Statement of Purpose Page 23 of 28 Foster Talk Membership: All foster parents are signed up to annual membership of Foster Talk, paid for by Park Foster Care, which provides advice and guidance as well as access to legal advice, mediation and insurance.

-Finance: All Foster Carers receive an allowance and are entitled to 14 nights paid respite and receive a mileage allowance for excessive mileage undertaken.
+Finance: All Foster Parent's receive an allowance and are entitled to 14 nights paid respite (sleepover care) and receive a mileage allowance for excessive mileage undertaken (if this is above the contractual expectations of the child's local authority).

-Tax and National Insurance: All Foster Carers are self-employed and therefore responsible for paying their own tax and National Insurance.
-Foster Talk have a service which offers tax advice.
+Tax and National Insurance: All Foster Parents are self-employed and therefore responsible for paying their own tax and National Insurance.
+Foster Talk have a service which offers tax advice and support.

-Unannounced Visits: All foster carers receive two unannounced visits a year (virtual during lockdown, now COVID risk assessed on the doorstep).

-Family Events: Family Events occur during school holidays throughout the year and are an opportunity to:
+Unannounced Visits: All foster parents receive two unannounced visits a year Family Events: Family Events occur during school holidays or weekends throughout the year and are an opportunity to:

-- Meet and Socialise;
+Meet and Socialise;

-- Make new friends;
+Make new friends;

-- Have fun.
+Have fun.

 Supporting Children and Young People: Supervising Social Workers visit all children and young people being cared for as part of the role of the Supervising Social Worker.
-Where children living with carers have complex needs, individual support packages of support for foster carers and children and young people are agreed to enable such children to live in a family environment.
+Where children living with foster parents have complex needs, individual support packages of support for foster parents and children and young people are agreed to enable such children to live in a family environment.